GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 ---
 title: Largest Contentful Paint
-subhead: Making it easier to know when a page's important content has loaded
+subhead: Making it easier to know when a page's important content has loaded.
 authors:
   - philipwalton
 date: 2019-08-08